williballenthin/williballenthin.com/content/posts/2024-03-20-rust-compilation-time.md

 # Mold: ??? / 1.2s

-Doesn't work for clean builds due to interplace of zydis-rs using cmake-rs asking for gmake which isn't provided by my nix environment... blah blah.
-I don't want to debug that now, so we can do the initial full build without mold, and then use it for incremental builds:
+Mold doesn't work for clean builds of Lancelot due to the interplay of zydis-rs using cmake-rs asking for gmake which isn't provided by my nix environment... blah blah.
+I don't want to debug that now, so we can do the initial clean build without mold, and then use it for incremental builds:

 ```
 ❯ time mold -run cargo build -Zcodegen-backend